Agoric/documentation/main/ertp/guide/amount-math.md

 <<< @/snippets/ertp/guide/test-amount-math.js#allMathKinds

-On the other hand, if you are not writing a Zoe contract and need to use `amountMath`, you probably want to make and use a local `amountMath` whose methods will work synchronously.

-`makeLocalAmountMath(issuer)` returns a promise for a local `AmountMath` that works on the same `brand` as the one associated with the `issuer` argument.

-<<< @/snippets/ertp/guide/test-amount-math.js#localAmountMath

 ## AmountMath Methods
 The following is a brief description and example of each `amountMath` method.
 For more detail, click the method's name to go to its entry in the [ERTP